Jump to:

 Definition

-Performing Arts Medicine is a branch of occupational medicine that formally addresses the medical concerns of those who play musical instruments, sing or dance.1 It covers the overall health, prevention and management of injuries related to artists of all types as they practice their craft.
+Performing Arts Medicine is a branch of occupational and sports medicine that formally addresses the medical concerns of those who play musical instruments, sing or dance.1 It covers the overall health, prevention and management of injuries related to artists of all types as they practice their craft.
 While injuries may be similar to that of the general population, there are unique injuries that performers sustain.

 Dance medicine and science investigates the causes of dance injuries, promotes their care, prevention and safe post-rehabilitation return to dance, and explores the ‘how’ of dance movement.
-Some specific concerns include the biomechanical, physiological, and neuromotor aspects of dance, nutrition, psychological issues, and the body therapies and somatics area.2
+Some specific concerns include the biomechanical, physiological, and neuromotor aspects of dance, nutrition, psychological issues, and the body therapies and somatic area.2

 Music medicine and the physiology of music-making have been recognized as early as 1700s, with articles describing injuries in keyboard and violin players, and musician’s cramp (focal dystonia) as early as the 1800s.3 Modern history has seen an increased awareness of overuse injuries and other musculoskeletal problems affecting performance.

-Non-musculoskeletal issues in performing arts medicine include nutrition (risk of relative energy deficiency in sport (RED-S)), hearing loss, vocal health, dental issues, respiratory disorders, and performance anxiety.
+Non-musculoskeletal issues in performing arts medicine include nutrition (risk of relative energy deficiency in sport [REDs]), hearing loss, vocal health, dental issues, respiratory disorders, and performance anxiety.

 Etiology